ditt0132/MM/Furniture.md

         <name_3>:
           Model: 3
 ```
-Each state can use any of the regular furniture options, and also `Lights: false` to turn light blocks off.
+Each state can use the `Model`furniture options, and also `Lights: false` to turn light blocks off and `GlowingItem: false` to turn the glowing itemframe off, if present.
 When the `furnitureState` mechanic is called, the furniture will morph into the given state.

 The `DefaultState` (defaults to "DEFAULT") allows you to set the name of the base version of the furniture for referencing in mecahnics.